cartoon-raccoon/iotftp/protocol.md

 - server responds with `200 AIGT` and port number to use
 - client sends `100 ACK` then connects to server on that port
 - server sends `200 AIGT` on comms port, client then initiates file transfer
-- once `FILE SIZE` number of bytes has been read, server sends `200 AIGHT` on initial port
+- once `FILE SIZE` number of bytes has been read, server sends `200 AIGT` on initial port
 - client is then free to close both sockets

 *`GET` - Get a file from the server `[PATH]`*